lzwjava/blog-source/notes/2025-06-29-pico-w-go-setup-en.md

 ---
-title: "VSCode Pico-W-Go for MicroPython"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: VSCode Pico-W-Go for MicroPython
 translated: false
-generated: true
 ---

 Using the **Raspberry Pi Pico** extension in Visual Studio Code (VSCode) is an excellent choice for MicroPython development on your Raspberry Pi Pico, as it provides a streamlined workflow similar to Thonny but within VSCode’s powerful editing environment.
 The extension you’re likely referring to is **Pico-W-Go** (or a similar extension like **Pico-Go**), which is specifically designed for Raspberry Pi Pico and Pico W development with MicroPython.
 Below, I’ll guide you through setting up and using the **Pico-W-Go** extension (the most popular and maintained option) to upload a simple MicroPython program to your Pico, assuming MicroPython is already flashed (from the `RPI_PICO-20250415-v1.25.0.uf2` file you used).